-Lucknowi mutton biryani is a very popular North Indian recipe.
-In Lucknow, it is believed that biryani is not just one singular dish, but it is a combination of Biryani, Tari (special gravy which is meant to be eaten with biryani) and Raita.
-While the Hyderabadi biryani is rich in spices, Lucknowi biryani is more pleasant to the stomach and has a soothing aroma.
-It is different from the basic biryanis as it comes straight from the Nawabs and is the best biryani for any party.
-In Lucknow, the last nawab, Wajed Ali Shah was the greatest inspiration behind the spread of the Awadhi biryani.
+Lucknowi Mutton Biryani is a very popular North Indian recipe.
+It is different from the basic biryanis as it comes straight from the Nawabs and is the soul of every party.
+In Lucknow, the last nawab, Wajed Ali Shah was the greatest inspiration behind the spread of Awadhi biryani.
 Lucknowi biryani uses milder spices.
-It also uses mitha attar, cashewnut paste, saffron, curd, star anise and mace powder generously that gives the biriyani its amazing flavour.
-It is made by cooking meat/ vegetables in ghee with warm aromatic spices and then layered with meat curry or marinade, then sealed and cooked in a biryani clay pot over low heat until done.
+Hyderabad does not use any mitha ittar, whereas Lucknow uses ittar generously in biryani.
+It also uses cashew nut paste, saffron, curd, star anise and mace powder that give it an amazing flavour.
+It is made by cooking meat in ghee with warm aromatic spices and then layered with meat curry or marinade, then sealed and cooked over low heat until done.

 For this biryani, the process of marinating is very important.
 A longer marination process results in enriched taste of the biryani.
 It is also important to soak the rice in water for sometime before cooking.
 This ensures that the rice grains turn out well.
 In Lucknowi biryani, the meat is cooked on slow fire till it is almost done.
 This biryani can also be made using chicken and fish, but it tastes best with goat meat.
 The vegetarian version is called tehri.
 It is a royal dish of the famous Awadh Nawabs and is ideally made on special occasions and festivals.